linq2db/linq2db/Doc/articles/model/associations.md

 ## Associations as Extension Methods

-There are situations when changing model is not allowed and it is located in separate library and it is not possible to extend class using `partial` definition.
+There are situations when changing model is not allowed or it is located in separate library.
+In this case it is not possible to extend class using `partial` definition.
-In this case `LINQ To DB` has ability to define associations as Extension methods.
+For this case `LINQ To DB` has ability to define associations as Extension methods.
 Previous samples can be rewritten to use Extension methods.

 ```cs